-"The revival of California Zinfandel as a serious varietal wine began with the rediscovery of forgotten patches of old vines such as those on the Mendocino Ridge, most of them tucked away among hillside orchards."
+The revival of California Zinfandel as a serious varietal wine began with the rediscovery of forgotten patches of old vines such as those on the Mendocino Ridge, most of them tucked away among hillside orchards.
+Jed Steele started to make wine from old Mendocino Ridge Zinfandel vines at the Edmeades Vineyard & Winery in Anderson Valley in the early 1970's.

-The petitioner claims that the six vineyards within the proposed "Mendocino Ridge" are known by locals and wine writers as the "Mendocino Ridge" vineyards and that the area encompasses many named coastal ridges; i.e., McGuire Ridge, Zeni Ridge, Phelps Ridge, Signal Ridge, Campbell Ridge, German Ridge, Hanes Ridge, Adams Ridge, Cliff Ridge, Greenwood Ridge, McAllister Ridge, Brandt Ridge, Lambert Ridge, Mariah Ridge, Fleming Ridge, Mikes Ridge, Yellow Hound Ridge, Johnny Woodin Ridge, and Hog Ranch Ridge, Hog Pen Ridge, Steve's Ridge, Ponds Ridge, Brytan Ridge, and Pearly Ridge.
-According to the petitioner, the area also encompasses various "mountain peaks"; i.e., Cold Spring Mountain, Lookout Mountain, Bald Hill Dry Bridge Mountain, Eureka Hill, Gualala Mountain, Red Rock Mountain, Snook Mountain and Rockpile Peak.
-The petitioner notes that these "mountain peaks" are generally no higher than points on the ridge and that these ridges and peaks create the water shed for the Gualala River, Garcia River, Alder Creek, Elk Creek, Greenwood Creek, and the Navarro River.
-The proposed "Mendocino Ridge" viticultural area encompasses only ridge-tops which reach an elevation of 1200 feet or higher in the Coastal Zone of southwestern Mendocino County.
-The proposed boundary encompasses approximately 410 square miles or about 262,400 acres which was necessary to include the numerous ridge-tops comprising the grape growing areas.
-The petitioner stated that to his knowledge no grapes are being grown at the lower elevations below the 1200 foot coastal fog line.
+The six vineyards within the "Mendocino Ridge" viticultural area are known by locals and wine writers as the

+"Mendocino Ridge" vineyards.
+The area encompasses many named coastal ridges; i.e., McGuire Ridge, Zeni Ridge, Phelps Ridge, Signal Ridge, Campbell Ridge, German Ridge, Hanes Ridge, Adams Ridge, Cliff Ridge, Greenwood Ridge, McAllister Ridge, Brandt Ridge, Lambert Ridge, Mariah Ridge, Fleming Ridge, Mikes Ridge, Yellow Hound Ridge, Johnny Woodin Ridge, Hog Ranch Ridge, Hog Pen Ridge, Steve's Ridge, Ponds Ridge, Brytan Ridge, and Pearly Ridge.
+The area also encompasses various "mountain peaks;" i.e., Cold Spring Mountain, Lookout Mountain, Bald Hill Dry Bridge Mountain, Eureka Hill, Gualala Mountain, Red Rock Mountain, Snook Mountain and Rockpile Peak.
+These "mountain peaks" are generally no higher than points on the ridge.
+These ridges and peaks create the water shed for the Gualala River, Garcia River, Alder Creek, Elk Creek, Greenwood Creek, and the Navarro River.
+The "Mendocino Ridge" viticultural area encompasses only ridge-tops which reach an elevation of 1200 feet or higher in the Coastal Zone of southwestern Mendocino County.
+The boundary encompasses approximately 410 square miles or about 262,400 acres which was necessary to include the numerous ridge-tops comprising the grape growing areas.
+ATF is not aware of any grapes being grown at the lower elevations in the area below the 1200 foot coastal fog

-Historical or Current Evidence That the Boundaries of the Proposed Viticultural Area are as Specified in the Petition wine periodicals and books over the years about the unique and distinctive wines produced from grapes grown within the 'Mendocino Ridge' proposed viticultural area.''
-For example, the petitioner cites Making Sense of California Wine by Matt Kramer (1992, William Morrow and Co., N.Y.) in which he states:
+Historical or Current Evidence That the Boundaries of the Viticultural Area are as Specified in the Petition

+Many articles have been written in wine periodicals and books over the years about the unique and distinctive wines produced from grapes grown within the "Mendocino Ridge" viticultural area.
+For example, Making Sense of California Wine by Matt Kramer (1992, William Morrow and Co., N.Y.) states: